-Weather Averages for Las Vegas in August
+What's the Weather like in Las Vegas in August

-After July, August is the hottest month of the year in Las Vegas, USA.
-The hottest time to visit is at the start of the month, when the average temperature is 33°C (made up of highs of 39°C and lows of 27°C).
 This average temperature falls to 32.5°C (highs of 39°C and lows of 26°C) by August 11th, 31.5°C (highs of 38°C and lows of 25°C) by August 21st and 30.5°C (highs of 37°C and lows of 24°C) by August 31st.

 Even though it only happens once every ten days, temperatures have been known to fall below 21°C and rise above 42°C in Las Vegas in August.
 The highest temperature ever registered in the city in August is 46°C, whilst the coolest temperature ever registered in the city during this month is 19°C.

 With hot average temperatures like these, August in Las Vegas should definitely be reserved for travellers who love the heat and the sunshine.
 If you're planning on visiting the city during this month, it's a good idea to visit toward the end of August, when the temperatures are at their lowest and avoiding the start of the month, when the temperatures are at their highest.